XI2879/Employee-Management-System-FullStack/README.md

 # Employee Management System

 An Employee Management System is a comprehensive software solution designed to streamline and automate various aspects of managing employees within an organization.
-It typically includes features for tracking employee information, attendance, performance, and more.
+It typically includes features for tracking employee information.

 ### Features
 - **Employee Database:** Store and manage employee records, including personal details, contact information, job history, and performance evaluations.